 Take an early morning (before it gets busy) trip over to the Children’s Pool to see the seals and walk over to La Jolla Cove for sea lion viewing (Shell Beach mentioned above is in between these two spots).

-TIP: The La Jolla seals tend to vacate the beach, which is now open to the public, early in the morning and they return in the evenings when people leave.
+TIP: The La Jolla seals tend to vacate the beach, which is now open to the public, early in the morning and return in the evenings when people leave.

 5. Rent Kayak or Take a Tour of the San Diego-La Jolla Underwater Park